 - WebMD has sole discretion for determining the types of Advertising that will be accepted and displayed on the WebMD Network, and under no circumstances will WebMD's acceptance of any Advertisement be considered an endorsement of the product(s) and/or service(s) advertised or for the company that advertises, manufactures, distributes, or promotes the products or services.

-- There are certain categories of advertisements that WebMD will not permit on the WebMD Network at any time.
+- There are certain categories of Advertisements that WebMD will not knowingly permit on the WebMD Network at any time.
 These categories include but are not limited to the following:

 - Illegal, 'objectionable', 'ineffective' and/or 'dangerous' products (WebMD reserves the right to determine what is 'objectionable', 'ineffective' and/or 'dangerous')